MENU

 4. Always wash your hands before handling your gerbil.
 They may nip or bite if they smell food or other animals on your hands.

-5. Put some of the gerbils old bedding in the new cage.
-This helps alleviate some of the stress when moving to a new cage.
-Most breeders will provide if you ask.
+5. Put some of the gerbils old bedding in the new cage or recently cleaned cage.
+This helps alleviate a Declan and any stress when moving to a new or recently cleaned cage.
+Most breeders will provide current bedding if you ask.

 6. Keep their bedding low for the first month (1 to 2 inches).
 This allows you to work on taming your gerbil.
 You don't want them to constantly hide from you in deep bedding.